Do you have a question for Access Dental Care?

 Root canal therapy can be necessary when the tooth’s pulp becomes infected.
 The infection can spread down the canal, which is why it can be necessary to remove the damage past the tooth’s pulp and down into the canal.
 By removing all the damage we can help safeguard the tooth against further infection.

-While brushing your teeth twice a day is extremely important in order to maintain excellent oral health, there are also a number of other things you should be doing in order to safeguard your teeth.
-It is important to floss daily and avoid the consumption of large quantities of food or drinks with a high sugar content.
-In addition to these steps, it is also important to see a dental professional every six months to remove the stubborn plaque that cannot be removed by brushing and flossing alone.
+While brushing your teeth twice a day is extremely important in order to maintain excellent oral health, there are also a number of other things you should be doing.
+It’s important to floss daily and avoid the consumption of large quantities of food or drinks with a high sugar content.
+You should also visit the dentist every six months.